-Posted on about 5 years ago by Laurentina Kennedy
+Posted on almost 6 years ago by Laurentina Kennedy

 Just one-third of medicines for rare diseases licensed for patients in Europe are available in Ireland, it has been claimed.